 Our Board has standing audit, compensation, and nominating and corporate governance committees, each of which is comprised solely of independent directors and is described more fully below.
+Our Board also currently has a science and technology committee.
 Each committee operates pursuant to a written charter, and each reviews and assesses the adequacy of its charter periodically and submits its charter to our Board for approval.
 The charter for each committee is available on our website (www.beamtx.com) under the "Investors-Corporate Governance" section.
 The information on our website is not a part of this proxy statement.